-The Food Safety and Inspection Service (FSIS) is pleased to share a listing of the top food safety research areas of interest.
+The Food Safety and Inspection Service (FSIS) has developed a listing of the top food safety research areas of interest.

 While FSIS is not a research funding organization, it recognizes the importance of keeping abreast of the latest scientific endeavors as well as its role in promoting research in areas important to the FSIS mission.
 This listing supports three of the FSIS 2011-2016 Strategic Plan goals: